International Cricket Council: 1989–present – International Cricket Council

 At the July 1989 meeting, the ICC renamed itself as the International Cricket Council, and the tradition of the MCC President automatically becoming the Chairman of ICC was abolished.

 In 1990, UAE joined as an Associate.

-In 1991, for the first time in ICC history, the meeting was held away from England, in Melbourne.
+In 1991, for the first time in ICC history, the meeting was held away from England, in Melbourne, Australia.
 South Africa was re-elected as a Full Member of the ICC in July, following the end of apartheid.

 In 1992, Zimbabwe was admitted as the ninth Full Member.
 Namibia joined as an Associate member.
-Austria, Belgium, Brunei and Spain joined as Affiliates.
+Austria, Belgium, Brunei and Spain all joined as Affiliates.

 In 1993, the position of Chief Executive of ICC was created; David Richards of the Australian Cricket Board was the first person appointed to the position.
 In July, Sir Clyde Walcott, from Barbados, was elected as the first non-British Chairman.
 The emergence of new technology saw the introduction of a third umpire who was equipped with video playback facilities.
 By 1995, TV replays were made available for run-outs and stumpings in Test matches, with the third umpire required to signal out or not out with red and green lights respectively.
-The following year, the cameras were used to determine if the ball had crossed the boundary, and in 1997 decisions on the cleanness of catches could be referred to the third umpire.
-This year also saw the introduction of the Duckworth-Lewis method of adjusting targets in rain-affected ODI matches.
+The following year, the cameras were used to determine if the ball had crossed the boundary.
+In 1997 decisions on the cleanness of catches could be referred to the third umpire.
+This year also saw the introduction of the Duckworth-Lewis method, a way of adjusting targets in rain-affected ODI matches.

-In 2000, Bangladesh were admitted as the tenth Full Member of the International Cricket Council.
+In 2000, Bangladesh was admitted as the tenth Full Member of the International Cricket Council.

-In 2005, ICC moved to its new headquarters in Dubai.
+In 2005, ICC moved its new headquarters to Dubai.

 In 2017, Afghanistan and Ireland were admitted as the eleventh and twelfth Full Members of the International Cricket Council after a unanimous vote at the ICC Full Council meeting at The Oval.
 Affiliate Membership was also abolished, with all existing Affiliate Members becoming Associate Members.

 In 2018, all Women's T20 matches were elevated to Women's Twenty20 International status.
+In 2019, all Men's T20 matches were elevated to Twenty20 International status.

-In July 2022, Cambodia, Cote D'Ivoire, and Uzbekistan were granted associate member status by ICC.
+In July 2022, Cambodia, Cote D'Ivoire, and Uzbekistan were granted associate member status by the ICC.